grpc/proposal/A17-client-side-health-checking.md

 The current health-checking protocol is a unary API, where the client is expected to periodically poll the server.
-That was sufficient for use via UHC, where the health checks come from a small number of centralized clients and where there is existing infrastructure to periodically poll each client.
+That was sufficient for use via centralized health checking via a look-aside load balancer, where the health checks come from a small number of clients and where there is existing infrastructure to periodically poll each client.
 However, if we are going to have large numbers of clients issuing health-check requests, then we will need to convert the health-checking protocol to a streaming Watch-based API for scalability and bandwidth-usage reasons.

 Note that one down-side of this approach is that it could conceivably be possible that the server-side health-checking code somehow fails